Luggage & Packing

 Pack a small ziplock bag of simple but essential first aid: bandaids, disinfectant, pain reducers, antihistamines.
 You can obviously find and restock in other countries so don’t go crazy but these are things that if needed should be with you already.

-TIPS FOR PACKING A CARRY-ON ONLY TRIP:
+TIPS FOR PACKING A CARRY-ON-ONLY TRIP:

 Shoes: Wear your bulkier shoes on the plane so they don’t take up space in your suitcase.
 Bring one pair of “goes with everything” dress shoes and then leave your glamorous ideas behind and pack your most comfortable worn-in “walk for miles” shoes.
-Usually you need a pair of flip flops for the pool/beach but these are flat so they won’t take up much space.
+Usually, you need a pair of flip flops for the pool/beach but these are flat so they won’t take up much space.

 You probably don’t need ten completely different outfits, select mix and match options that you wear frequently in real life.
-It is easy to imagine yourself wearing glamorous outfits in far away destinations but in reality you will most often wish for the things that are comfortable, stylish and work anywhere.
-What you will wish you did NOT do it bring a ton of stuff you won’t actually wind up needing.
+It is easy to imagine yourself wearing glamorous outfits in far away destinations but in reality you will most often wish for the things that are comfortable, stylish, and work anywhere.
+What you will wish you did NOT do is bring a ton of stuff you won’t actually wind up needing.